jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Tag alone
 - Take umbrage
 - Take the fall
+- That was a blast
+- The best of both worlds
 - The calm before the storm
 - The devil is beating his wife
 - The icing on the cake